 То Do this Save the frame to your PC's clipboard Select the Clipboard radio button.
-Save this frame to your hard disk Click the ellipsis button .
-The QBX Snapshot File Save pop-up is displayed.
-2. Navigate to the disk drive location where you want to save this file.
+Save this frame to your hard disk Click the ellipsis button 2.
+Navigate to the disk drive location where you want to save this file.
 3. Enter a new file name is desired.

-- 8. Click Save and then OK to close the Snapshot pop-up. - 9.
+- 4. Click Save and then OK to close the Snapshot pop-up. - 5.
 To close the Flashback Player, do one of the following: - · Select File>Exit from the menu bar. - -OR- - Click the cross icon in the upper right corner of the Flashback Player window.